dkoch84/sommerfluss/README.md

 # sommerfluss

-A manual, frame-tree tiling **window manager** for [river](https://codeberg.org/river/river) 0.4+ — a herbstluftwm successor on Wayland, with **virtual / overlapping monitors** as a first-class, non-negotiable design constraint.
+A manual, frame-tree tiling **window manager** for [river](https://codeberg.org/river/river) 0.4+ — a poor-man's herbstluftwm successor on Wayland.
+I hope this reads as a love letter and not a shameless copy.

 Two binaries, mirroring herbstluftwm: